This Goes Out To All The TRUE Peanut Butter-Lovers

 To fully celebrate this momentous, albeit fabricated, occasion, we've rounded up 29 outrageously delectable peanut butter recipes.
 Feel empowered to make a smorgasbord of treats, whether you love it creamy, crunchy, or somewhere in the middle.
 These eats go way past your grade school PB&J or ants on a log (no disrespect to the classics).

 And if you've forgotten just how versatile and velvety PB can be, read on for a refresher.
+Sweet, salty, savoury, we've got it all right here.

-Sweet, salty, savory, we've got it all right here.
+And if you've forgotten just how versatile and velvety PB can be, read on for a refresher.
+Sweet, salty, savoury, we've got it all right here.